prempratapsingh/FitnessTracker/README.md

 3. Data objects are defined as Models

 The app uses a `UITableView` to present list of `Excercises` as `UITableViewCells`.Each excercise in the list contains a list of `WorkOuts`.

-User could add/remove Excercies and Workouts at runtime, the UITableView is updated based on the updated list of Excercies and Workouts.
+Users can add/remove Excercies and Workouts at runtime, the UITableView is updated based on the updated list of Excercies and Workouts.

+Users can edit the type of Workout as well, doing so instantly updates the related model object and the UITable view to show the latest data states.